 How long does it take for oysters to kick in?

+Many people wonder how long it takes to go from eating oysters to feeling like a love machine.
 We’ve established that oysters are a natural aphrodisiac with a number of nutrients to support your libido, not to mention overall health.
-But there’s really no guarantee that eating oysters for dinner will make you feel like tearing your clothes off by the time the meal is over.
+So we know that eating oysters can be great for sexual health.
+But there’s really no guarantee that eating oysters for dinner will make you feel like tearing your clothes off by the end of the meal.

 So are pumped-up oysters a thing?